sanilrod/default-of-credit-card/README.md

 <!-- ABOUT THE PROJECT -->
 ## ABSTRACT
-<p> Ability to distinguish reliable and unreliable clients has a significant impact on future financial stability of financial institutions and for this reason each aspect of the portfolio of potential clients is thoroughly analyzed before making a decision for providing credit.
+<p align="justify"> Ability to distinguish reliable and unreliable clients has a significant impact on future financial stability of financial institutions and for this reason each aspect of the portfolio of potential clients is thoroughly analyzed before making a decision for providing credit.
 This project is aimed at building a classification supervised machine learning model to identify the credibility of the client based on the client's personal factors and prior payment history.
 Exploratory data analysis and data preprocessing was conducted to build four classification models: Naive Bayes, Logistic Regression, Decision Tree and Support Vector Machine.</p>

 The objective of this project is to develop face recognition attendance system.
 Expected achievements in order to fulfill the objectives are:<br>